polubis/greenonsoftware/libs/react-kit/README.md

 );
 ```

-If you want to pass an initial state, you can do so as follows:
+If you want to pass initial properties to **Provider** do it as follows:

 ```tsx
 // @@@ user.context.tsx @@@